NataliyaZhuravleva/TheBlueOysterBar-Redux/README.md

 ## <span style="color:#0ec2b8" id="about">About the Project</span>
 ### <span style="color:#0ec2b8" id="description">Description</span>

 _`The Blue Oester Bar app` is the app where a bar stuff can track their kegs.
-This application is built utilizing JavaScript and React.
+This application is built utilizing JavaScript, React and Redux.
 The application has following functionality:_

 * A user may see a list of all available keg beers.
 For each keg, they can see its `name`, `brand`, `price` and `alcoholContent`.
 * A user can submit a form to `add` a new keg beer to a list.
 * A user is able to click on a keg to see its `detail` page.
 * A user may see how many pints are left in a keg.
 A full keg has roughly `124` pints.
-* A user is able to click a button `Sell Beer` in beer details when they sell a pint of it.
-This decreases the number of pints left by 1.
+* A user should be able to click a button `Sell a pint` in beer details when they sell a pint of it.
+This should decrease the number of pints left by 1. (temporarily not working)
 * Pints is not be able to go below `0`.
-Once keg is empty, user have a message `Out of Stock` (color-coded in red color).
+Once keg is empty, user have a message `Out of Stock` (color-coded in red color). (temporarily not working)
-* A user have a message that says `Almost Empty`(color-coded in red color) if keg is with less than 10 pints.
+* A user have a message that says `Almost Empty`(color-coded in red color) if keg is with less than 10 pints. (temporarily not working)
 * Prices are color-coded based on their price:
   1. If the price less or equal `$3`, user have a message `Beer on Sale!` in red color.
   2. If the price more or equal `$15`, user have a message `Craft Beer!` in red color.